bfox9900/CAMEL99-ITC/README.md

 (Future: Include a more TI-BASIC-like file control wordset.
 ANS Forth file wordset is too complicated)

 ### Changes from V1
 CAMEL99 V2 finally has TI file access and numerous enhancements that improved the speed/size tradeoff.
 The binary program is in folder DSK1 and is called CAMEL99.
-All of the loadable source files have a .F extension except the START file which is unique.
+All of the loadable source files have a .F extension except the START file which has no file extension.

 ### How it was made
 - CAMEL99 begins with a TMS9900 Cross-Assembler written in HsForth, an MS DOS Forth system written in the 1990s.